software-engineering-amsterdam/software-construction/2017-2018/README.md

 `true` first thing when you are setting it all up.
 Do not **ever** force push.

 **IMPORTANT:** You are required to complete the lab assignment with your group alone.
-You're more than welcome to discuss and review with others, but you are not allowed to copy code.
+You are more than welcome to discuss and review with others, but you are not allowed to copy code.
 We will use clone detection tools to detect plagiarism.